Yankev-Meyer Zalkind

-Yankev-Meyer Zalkind (August 16, 1875 - December 1937) was a British Orthodox rabbi, an anarcho-communist, a close friend of Rudolf Rocker, and an active anti-militarist.
+Yankev-Meyer Zalkind (16 August 1875 – December 1937) was a British Orthodox rabbi, an anarcho-communist, a close friend of Rudolf Rocker, and an active anti-militarist.

 He was born in Lithuania, and both his merchant father and mother were both descendants of numerous famous rabbis.
 Zalkind was well versed in Jewish texts, and was a graduate of the Volozhin yeshiva, where he learned with Hayim Nahman Bialik.
 He also had a broad education and he was knowledgeable in over 20 languages and was able to write about a dozen with ease.
-He also obtained a doctorate in philosophy.
+He studied in western Europe and obtained a doctorate in philosophy.

-His early political leanings were as a Zionist, and was active in his attempts to help set up a settlement in Israel, and to that end studied agronomy.
-However in 1916 he became an opponent of the war and returned to London to campaign as an anti-militarist.

-Zalkind became an anti-Zionist and wanted to create an anarchist society in Mandatory Palestine where refugees would be welcomed.
+In Britain, he served as a community rabbi in Cardiff and worked as an editor in the East End of London.
+Zalkind's early political leanings were as a Zionist, and was active in his attempts to help set up a settlement in Israel, and to that end studied agronomy in Glasgow.
+However, in 1916 he became an opponent of the war and returned to London to campaign as an anti-militarist.
+He became an anti-Zionist and wanted to create an anarchist society in Mandatory Palestine where refugees would be welcomed.

 Rabbi Zalkind was also a prolific Yiddish writer and a prominent Torah scholar, who authored a few volumes of commentaries on the Talmud.
-He believed, that the ethics of the Talmud, if properly understood, is closely related to anarchism.
+He believed that the ethics of the Talmud, if properly understood, are closely related to anarchism.